- July 18, 2022

 Providing all of this information when you request your accident report will help to process your request and help you obtain copies of accident reports.

 Keep in mind that it can take up to several weeks for a police report to be completed and made available, so be patient.
 In the meantime, you can start gathering other important information and documentation related to your accident, such as medical records and insurance paperwork.
+If you believe there was a medical error or negligence involved, consulting with a medical malpractice lawyer might be beneficial.

 Who Can Request an Accident Report in Georgia?